pisanorg/Student-Git-Docs/git-guide/branch-merge.md

 # Branching and Merging

+Branching is an action that is used in Git to maintain multiple versions of a codebase at the same time.
+A common way that it's used is to maintain a "stable" version of the codebase, typically in `master`, and work on new features in their own branches.
+This is nice to have, for example if you are working on functionality that may be breaking, you can maintain a backed-up copy of working code in case something goes wrong, but without the need to have commented-out code.

+As long as you don't have uncommitted changes, Git will let you switch branches at anytime.
+This is called "checking out" a branch.

 ## Checking out a new branch

 To create a new branch from your current branch, run the following command: